naresy/Human_Disease_Prediction_System/README.md

 For Admin Login UserName: admin
                 Password: Ab123456

-For User Login UserName: user
+For User Login Username: user
-               Password:Ab123456
+               Password: Ab123456

-#### Some Samples of this project is given below :
+#### Some Samples of this project are given below :

 ![Front Page](images/1.PNG)
 ![2nd Page](images/2.PNG)